 If you plan on decorating your cooled cupcakes later, cover them loosely with wax paper, so their tops remain dry.
 They will become sticky and harder to decorate if you cover them tightly or place them in a sealed container.

-Learning how to make homemade cupcakes is easy and rewarding when you follow your recipe and complete the needed steps.
+Follow the above tips for making perfect cupcakes, and you'll find that learning how to make your own cupcakes is easy and rewarding when you follow your recipe and complete the needed steps in order.